i-eight/clip-the-frame/README.md

 ## Deploy

-This project is automatically deployed to GitHub Pages when the main branch is updated.
+When the main branch is updated, this project is automatically deployed to GitHub Pages.